Category Is Books

 Category Is Books is an independent bookshop in Glasgow, Scotland.
-It is the only LGBT+ bookshop in Scotland and one of only seven in the United Kingdom.
-It was established by Charlotte and Fionn Duffy-Scott in September 2018.
+It is one of only two LGBT+ bookshop in Scotland and one of only eight in the United Kingdom.
+It was established by Bug and Fionn Duffy-Scott in September 2018.

 Every book stocked at the store is either written by someone from the LGBT+ community, contains at least one LGBT+ character or has an LGBT+ narrative.

 History

 Category Is Books was launched with help from Gay's The Word, the first and only remaining LGBT+ bookshop in London.

 The shop hosted many queer community events and a non-drinking space for the LGBT+ community.
 They host events such as yoga, queer tarot readings, and a transgender-friendly pop-up barbershop.

 Community is an integral part of how the bookshop runs, with co-owner Duffy-Scott saying, "Community is important here and it’s a specifically queer space so a lot of the events have nothing to do with books."

 The bookshop was visited by Nicola Sturgeon in November 2018.

 The shop closed due to COVID-19 but offered deliveries by skateboard and bike.

-Category Is has since reopened following the Covid-19 lockdowns of 2020-2021.
+Category Is Books has reopened following the COVID-19 lockdowns of 2020–2021.